Chalfant History, Family Crest & Coats of Arms

 The surname Chalfant was first found in Buckinghamshire, where they held a family seat from ancient times.

-Important Dates for the Chalfant family
+Early History of the Chalfant family

 This web page shows only a small excerpt of our Chalfant research.
 Another 273 words (20 lines of text) covering the years 1086, 1284, 1334, 1500, 1570, 1662, and 1689 are included under the topic Early Chalfant History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Chalfant were recorded, including Chalfont, Chalfhunte, Chalfonte, Chalfehunt, Chaffaunt, Challfont and many more.

 Early Notables of the Chalfant family (pre 1700)